vedic meditation

 In the Vedic terminology, we refer to this as “surrendering preferences”.

 Each time we do the practice, it is like a personal sacrifice we make to our greater cause.
-It help prove to both the universe and to ourselves that we are worthy of the goal we seek.
+It helps prove to both the universe and to ourselves that we are worthy of the goal we seek.
 It helps cultivate the conscious state that is worthy of the greater abundance or responsibilities we desire.

 How to practice tapasya